jeaimetu/EOSAlarmBotEnglish/README.md

 - unstaking
 - staking
 - voting
+- and so forth!

 Others are will be supported in near future(e.g. BuyRam, UpdateAuth)

 ## Roadmap
-1. Supporting Multi Accounts
+1. Supporting Multi Accounts - Completed
-2. Supporting more events and actions
+2. Supporting more events and actions - In progress
-3. Supporting querying account actions history
+3. Supporting querying account actions history - In progress
-4. Price from more exchanges
+4. Price from more exchanges - In progress
 5. Anything what you want

 ## Release note
 version 1.0 - Initial release
-version 1.1 - Total balance sum error fix, Adding real time(in 1 min) event notification, adding many events
+version 1.1 - Total balance sum error fix, Adding real time(in 1 min) event notification, adding many events version 1.2
+- Multiple account support : Observing for all registered accounts, Querying balance of EOS and TOKEN for the primary account.
+- Adding parsing mechanism for all transaction and actions
+- Adding issue event for Token airdrop
+- Bug fix : A single account observation for multiple telegram IDs (Thanks for the creator of Jungle Net)
+- Adding HTML text

 ## Disclaimer
 This is beta version, so some event report can be dropped.